United Nations Editorial Manual Online

 II.
 General instructions on footnotes and text notes

 Footnotes.
 In resolutions and decisions, all sources are cited in footnotes.
-In masthead documents, sales publications and reports issued as supplements to the Official Records, footnotes are used to cite:
+In masthead documents, sales publications and reports issued as supplements to the Official Records, footnotes may be used to cite the following sources:

 Footnotes to items in the text are placed at the bottom of the page.
 Endnotes are not used.
 Footnotes to figures and tables are placed directly below the figure or table (see Tables/Notes to tables).
 Footnotes to items in a boxed text contained in a document or publication are normally placed within the box.

-Authors should cite only sources that are strictly relevant and necessary.
+Authors are reminded that they should cite only sources that are strictly relevant and necessary.
 Commonly known or easily verifiable facts do not require a source note.